-Furthermore, the club licence applicant must notify of name and e-mail address of the club administrative leader of the club licensing system in the Superliga who is the person communicating with DBU.
+Furthermore, the club licence applicant must notify of name and e-mail address of the administrative manager of the club licensing system in the Superliga who is the person communicating with DBU.

 The club licence applicant must upload a link so that DBU may confirm that the obligation to disclose this is met.